EyeTrackVR/EyeTrackVR/docs/_pages/setup_visual_studio.md

-_This is a direct adaptation from SlimeVR Credit goes to the SlimeVR team [adapted from here](https://docs.slimevr.dev/firmware/setup-and-install.html)_
+_This is a direct adaptation from SlimeVR.
+Credit goes to the SlimeVR team [adapted from here](https://docs.slimevr.dev/firmware/setup-and-install.html)_